Pine Script v6 Compiler: What Changed and Why It Matters

 Don't calculate everything on every tick: If you only need daily RSI signals, don't recalculate them every second.

-Use built-in functions: TradingView's built-in functions like ta.sma() are optimized.
-They'll always be faster than rolling your own.
+Use built-in functions: ta.sma() is optimized.
+It'll always be faster than rolling your own.

 Be strategic with plots: Each plot() call uses resources.
 Combine related plots when possible.

-Watch historical lookbacks: Constantly referencing 1000+ bars back can slow things down significantly.
+Watch historical lookbacks: Constantly referencing 1000+ bars back can slow things down.

 Learning Resources That Don't Suck

-Pine Script v6 has solid documentation, but the learning curve can be steep.
+Pine Script v6 has solid documentation.
 Here's what actually helped me:

-The official TradingView documentation is comprehensive and includes real examples you can copy and modify.
+The official TradingView documentation is complete and includes real examples you can copy and modify.

 The public script library has thousands of examples.
 Find code that solves similar problems to yours and study how it works.